thepriceisright/ai-introspection/README.md

 pip install -r requirements.txt

 # 3) Create a .env file with your API credentials (see below)
-touch .env  # edit and add the keys you need
+touch .env  # edit and add the keys you need; sample keys listed below
 ```

 ### Environment variables